Jihyun Park is a North Korean two-time escapee, a human rights activist, and the co-author of Deux Coréennes.

 Today, as a human rights activist, she exemplifies tremendous courage as she advocates for the rights of North Korean women and children.

 Her work continues to place her in danger on a daily basis.
-She is the winner of the NatWest Chairman’s Award AWA in 2018, Award Amnesty Brave Award 2020, and the Han Won Chae Human Rights Award in 2021.
+She was the winner of the NatWest Chairman’s Award AWA in 2018, the Amnesty Brave Award 2020, and the Han Won Chae Human Rights Award in 2021.

 Ms. Park lives in the U.K. with her family.